About Utility Rates

 How we work

 Rates change.
 We update data when we re-verify sources; the “last verified” date on each city page tells you how current that component is.
-We don’t collect or store your personal data; this site is for comparison and planning only.
+Most informational pages do not require an account—we do not sell your browsing data from those pages.
 For binding decisions (moving, switching providers, budgeting), always confirm current rates and fees with the utility or local government.

 We focus on areas where we can document rates from official or authoritative sources.
 Gaps and “estimated” flags exist where data is incomplete; we prefer to label that clearly rather than guess.
 If you spot an error or have a better source, we welcome feedback.